rackerlabs/rackspace-how-to/content/cloud-servers/preparing-data-disks-on-linux-cloud-servers.md

 product_url: cloud-servers
 ---

-The data disks attached to some flavors of Cloud Servers are unformatted when created.
+The data disks attached to some flavors of Linux&reg; Cloud Servers are unformatted when created.
 Before you can use them to store data on Linux, you have to format them, determine their mount points, and add them to the system's **fstab** file.

 **Note:** If your server has a data disk attached to it, the data disk is listed in your server's **Details** page in the [Cloud Control Panel](https://login.rackspace.com).